 We feel it’s necessary to emphasize this particular piece of advice when selling your motorcycle: Only accept cash payment, particularly if you’re advertising online.
 However, if you’re shipping your bike to a buyer across the country, Western Union or MoneyGram are two acceptable methods for you to receive payment.

-Hopefully, you were able to take our advice before selling your motorcycle, and you had an overall successful experience.
+Hopefully, you were able to take our advice on how to sell a motorcycle, and you had an overall successful experience.
 However, we know that life often changes unexpectedly.
 If you’re dealing with a legal issue stemming from a motorcycle sale or you suffered an injury in a motorcycle accident, our team at Law Tigers is here to help.

 Our legal team is proud to champion the rights of injured motorcycle riders everywhere across the USA.
 If you need help with a motorcycle accident case, call us at Law Tigers today at 1-800-529-8443 to schedule your free initial consultation with a motorcycle lawyer near you.